 As mentioned previously major organisations rarely ring you out of the blue.
-If there is a 5-6 second pause before someone talks it is an overseas phone call – and quite likely a scam.
+If there is a 5-6 second pause before someone talks it is likely an overseas phone call – and quite likely a scam.
 Simply say you are not interested and hang up.

-One very important thing never to do is give personal information over the phone to an unknown caller.
+One very important thing to never to do is give personal information over the phone to an unknown caller.
 They may ask for a password to confirm you are you (Note: They should be proving to you that they are who they say they are!)

 Someone at your door selling a product or a service:

 Even if you may be interested or have a need for the product or service, it is not worth the risk, simply say you are not interested.

 If you are dealing with a real person on the phone or at your door, here are a few strategies to use:

 - Play ignorant, say you don’t understand and leave it at that!